grafana/agent/docs/scraping-service.md

 sharding.
 The default number of generated tokens is 128.

 The Distributed Hash Ring is also stored in a KV store.
-Since a KV store is also needed for storing configuration files, it is common practice to re-use that same KV store for the ring.
+Since a KV store is also needed for storing configuration files, it is encouraged to re-use the same KV store for the ring.

 When sharding, the Agent currently uses the entire contents of a config file stored in the KV store for load distribution.
 The hash of the config file is